 Off-Balance Sheet Arrangements

 Charter hire payments to third parties for chartered-in barges and pushboats are treated as operating leases for accounting purposes.
-Navios Logistics is also committed to making rental payments under various operating leases for office and other premises.
+We are also committed to making rental payments under various operating leases for office and other premises.